J-M-Nichols/NumberGuesser/Readme.md

 2. Click “Make a Guess” to submit your guess and see who won the round.
 3. Click “Next Round” to play again.

+## Live Demo
+The project is hosted on GitHub Pages and can be viewed [here](https://j-m-nichols.github.io/NumberGuesser/).

 ## Technologies Used
 - HTML
 - CSS